• Free shipping on all orders

 Exercise 🐈

-As well as being chatty and loving, the Siamese is also a fun-loving and energetic cat.
-Most owners choose to keep their Siamese as indoor cats because this eliminates the risk of them getting injured by vehicles or other animals and it prevents them from picking up illnesses.
+In addition to being chatty and loving, the Siamese is also a fun-loving and energetic cat.
+Most owners choose to keep their Siamese as indoor cats because this eliminates the risk of them getting injured by vehicles or other animals, and it prevents them from picking up illnesses.

-The cost of the Siamese also means that they are at greater risk of being picked up and carried away by thieves.
+Since they’re expensive cats, Siamese are at greater risk of being picked up and carried away by thieves.
 You can try to put a leash and harness on your cat to walk them or offer approximately 15 minutes of interactive play each day.
-This will keep your cat’s mind active as well as its body.
+This will keep your cat’s mind and body healthy.

-The Siamese is an intelligent breed and does benefit from mental stimulation, as well as physical.
-Buy laser pointers, cat toys on strings, and other toys that encourage explosive reactions.
+The Siamese is an intelligent breed that benefits from mental and physical stimulation.
+You can use laser pointers, cat toys on strings, and other toys that encourage explosive reactions.

 Training 🧶

-Siamese cats are considered to be one of the most intelligent cat breeds.
-They are also keen to please their humans, and this combination means that it is possible to train your cat to respond to their name, play fetch, and perform some other quite basic tasks.
+Siamese cats are considered to be one of the most intelligent breeds.
+They are also keen to please their humans, and you can train them to respond to their name, play fetch, and perform other tricks.

 blue-eyed tabby point siamese cat